AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

      for J in T'Range loop
         T (J) := 0;
      end loop;
      pragma Assert (for all J in T'Range => T(J) = 0);

-* Universally quantified expression :code:`(for all J in A ..
+* Universally quantified expression :ada:`(for all J in A ..
 B => Property)`

   - Express that property holds for all values in the range
   - True if the range is empty (:math:`\forall` in logic)
   - At runtime, executed as a loop which stops at first value where the property is not satisfied

-* Existentially quantified expression :code:`(for some J in A ..
+* Existentially quantified expression :ada:`(for some J in A ..
 B => Property)`

   - Express that property holds for at least one value in the range
   - False if the range is empty (:math:`\exists` in logic)
   - At runtime, executed as a loop which stops at first value where the property is satisfied

 ------------------
 Array-based Form